okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 will fail to execute, and the else statement code will be ran, outputting the HTML element with the welcome message.

-Since we know Vue is dynamic, we can now open the Javascript console, modify the value of `secretMessage`, and BAM, the page will re-render with the secret message being shown.
+Since we know Vue is dynamic, we can now open the JavaScript console, modify the value of `secretMessage`, and BAM, the page will re-render with the secret message being shown.